Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/index.md

 # Unity Render Streaming template

 **Unity Render Streaming** is a solution that provides Unity's high definition rendering abilities via browser.
 It's designed to meet the needs of tasks like viewing car configurators or architectural models on mobile devices.

 This solution's streaming technology takes advantage of [WebRTC](https://webrtc.org/),  and through customization developers can create their own unique solutions.

+Please take a look at [the tutorial document](en/tutorial.md) if you want to try it right away.
+Also, confirm [the package document](https://docs.unity3d.com/Packages/com.unity.renderstreaming@latest/index.html) if you want to know about technical detail.

 ![Browser HDRP scene](images/browser_hdrpscene.png)